 Today, the foundation provides educational research experiences to students from around the world with the hope of raising awareness about this forgotten region of Argentina.
 We also regularly work with colleagues and friends from Formosa in trying to promote education at all levels.

 The foundation is now also the Argentinean umbrella organization under which the Owl Monkey Project and Claudia’s Chaco Area Reproductive Ecology Project operate.
 In 2007, the University of Pennsylvania purchased a house in Formosa to establish an international field station for our projects.
-The Penn-owned field station (Casa 100 – the house’s address) is operated and maintained by the ground support of Fundación ECO.
+The now Yale-owned field station (Casa 100 – the house’s address) is operated and maintained by the ground support of Fundación ECO.